Updated September 30, 2023

 The first version of Python was released as Python 1.0 in 1994.
-Now the latest version is Python 3.10.6, released on August 2022.
+Now, the latest version is Python 3.10.6, released in August 2022.
 From Python 1.0 to 3.10, various new features and enhancements to the existing features are being made.

 How do you contribute to Python?

-Since Python is open source, you can contribute to python by submitting any modules or applications, or you can even raise any bugs or even provide the fixes for them.
-To contribute, you can submit your work to the official python sites.
+Since Python is open source, you can contribute to Python by submitting any modules or applications, raising bugs, or even providing fixes.
+To contribute, you can submit your work to the official Python sites.
 Some of them are mentioned below.

-- To report bug, use the link https://bugs.python.org/
+- To report a bug, use the link https://bugs.python.org/

 - To contribute to the official Python documentation, join the Documentation SIG, write to [email protected], or use the Issue Tracker to contribute a documentation patch.